ajsmith2028/GPAW/21.6.0/README.md

 python3 -m pip install pytest-xdist
 ```

 Paul installed the tricky things we need, FFTW and libxc for us, and we can pick those up by setting the environment variables as below.
-Note the last few lines point to libxc4.2.3, because there is a bug in version 5.0.0.
+Note that there is a bug in libxc version 5.0.0, so this uses a 4.x version.

 ```bash
 export C_INCLUDE_PATH=/gpfs/runtime/opt/gpaw/21.1.0_openmpi_4.0.5_gcc_10.2_slurm20/depends/include:$C_INCLUDE_PATH